phseiff/randungeon/README.md

 • bookshelfs with book textures on all four sides and with no book inventory (for when dungeon walls are made from bookshelfs)

+• permafrost with snow (for snowy bubble caves; unobtainable due to dropping regular permafrost)

 None of these blocks are obtainable without commands; trying to obtain one of them the usual way simply yields the block it is mimiking.

 `Very Technical Blocks`: